- Home

 Sounder extension Link light rail services

 Work or live in Downtown Tacoma?
-Consider catching the Tacoma Link light rail downtown; it’s free until fall of 2023 and runs from the Tacoma Dome Station to 9th and Commerce every 12 to 24 minutes.
-More stops are in the works to make it even more convenient — check out the current extension progress here.
+Consider catching the Tacoma light rail (T line) downtown; it runs from the Tacoma Dome Station to MLK Jr. Way on Hilltop every 12 to 24 minutes.
+More stops are in the works to make it even more convenient — check out the current regional extension progress here.

 Headed up north?
-Leave your driving and parking woes behind and hop on the Seattle Link light rail that serves 19 stations between Angle Lake and Northgate.
+Leave your driving and parking woes behind and hop on the Link light rail (Line 1) that serves 26 stations between Federal Way and Lynnwood.

 Emergency Ride Home Program